Learning minimal representations of stochastic processes with variational autoencoders

 Traditional approaches for representation learning typically focus on deterministic decoders and use a reconstruction error to directly compare the input and output of the autoencoder~\cite{wetzel2017unsupervised, iten2020discovering}.
 However, when dealing with stochastic signals, any form of compression inevitably leads to significant information loss in the reconstructed trajectory.
 Therefore, we adopt a distinct approach based on a probabilistic decoder to model the distribution of displacements $p(\mathbf{\Delta x})$ through $p_\theta(\mathbf{\Delta x} | \mathbf{z})$, where $\theta$ represents the trainable parameters from which the individual displacements $\Delta x_i$ of the trajectories are sampled.
 We thus use the maximum likelihood estimation to compare the resulting $p_\theta$ with the samples of the training dataset, assumed to be representative of the distribution $p$.
 Notably, the stochastic signal that corresponds to the input may exhibit various types of correlations, which play a crucial role in modeling important physical processes.
 To ensure that these properties are preserved at the autoencoder output, we follow the architecture proposed in Ref.~\cite{chorowski2019unsupervised} and construct the decoder using an autoregressive (AR) convolutional network known as WaveNet~\cite{oord2016wavenet}.
 WaveNet models the output distribution according to the following recursive conditional probability

 where $T$ is the length of the trajectory and RF is the receptive field, i.e., the number of past displacements used to predict the forthcoming one (light green cone in \cref{fig:arch}).

-\paragraph*{Extracting physical variables from stochastic data ---} To test the ability of the architecture to extract relevant physical variables from stochastic data, we train it on three datasets, constructed with three paradigmatic models of diffusion.
+\paragraph*{Extracting physical variables from stochastic data ---} To test the ability of the architecture to extract relevant physical variables from stochastic data, we train it on four datasets, constructed with three paradigmatic models of diffusion.
 First, we consider Brownian motion (BM)~\cite{einstein1905uber, von1906kinetischen}, used to describe the stochastic motion of a particle suspended in a fluid.
 The diffusion of a Brownian particle is characterized by a single parameter, the diffusion coefficient $D$, hence serving as an initial benchmark for our study.
 More precisely, BM can be expressed as a Langevin equation of the form $\mathbf{\dot{x}}(t) = \xi(t)$, where $\xi(t)$ is a Gaussian noise with autocorrelation function

-To train the autoencoder, we generate a dataset of trajectories with $D\in [10^{-5}, 10^{-2}]$ using the \texttt{andi\_datasets} library~\cite{munoz2021andichallenge}.
-All training details can be found in the Appendix.
-As commented earlier, as training proceeds, the model improves its generative capabilities while minimizing the KL divergence of the latent neurons with respect to their prior $\mathcal{N}(0,1)$.
-After training, a single neuron of the six available \textit{survives}, i.e., differs drastically from its purely noisy prior.
-In \cref{fig:latent}(a), we show the value of such neuron when inputting BM trajectories of different diffusion coefficients $D$.
-The plot shows a direct relation between $D$ and the neuron value, highlighting that the autoencoder has learned that the only information needed by the decoder to generate a new trajectory is its diffusion coefficient.
-Moreover, the relation between $z_1$ and $D$ extends beyond the range of $D$ considered in the training set (gray shaded area), showing the generalization capabilities of the network.
+To train the autoencoder, we generate a dataset of trajectories with $D\in [10^{-5}, 10^{-2}]$ using the \texttt{andi\_datasets} library~\cite{munoz2023andichallenge}.
+As training proceeds, the model improves its generative capabilities while minimizing the KL divergence of the latent neurons with respect to their prior $\mathcal{N}(0,1)$.
+After training, a single neuron of the six available \textit{survives}, i.e., differs drastically from its purely noisy prior. \Cref{fig:latent}(a) shows a direct relation between such neuron and $D$, highlighting that the autoencoder has learned that the only information needed by the decoder to generate a new trajectory is its diffusion coefficient.
+Furthermore, the correlation between $z_1$ and $D$ extends beyond the training set range (gray shaded area), indicating the model's ability to generalize the representation of diffusive parameters beyond the specified training range.